WHAT SERVICES ARE PROVIDED?

 MEET WITH A COUNSELLOR

-Dr. Natasha Ali is truly honoured to have worked with the team at Indigenous Student Centre (ISC) for the past 4 12/ years.
-She is a counselling psychologist registered n Manitoba.
+Dr. Natasha Ali is truly honoured to have worked with the team at the Indigenous Student Centre (ISC) since September of 2012.
+She is a counselling psychologist registered in Manitoba.
 Besides offering one-on-one and couple counselling at ISC, Natasha also co-facilitates a weekly group with Carl Stone, Cultural Advisor at ISC, for Indigenous men called Zongiigabowin (Ojibway for "We're Standing Strong").
 One of the highlights in Natasha's life was living and studying in New Mexico where she had the privilege to befriend and work with the Navajo.
-Her interests include: working with diverse students, adopting an anti-oppressive approach to counselling, enhancing people's relationships, identity development, and recognizing the value of incorporating the spiritual into mental and emotional healing.
+Her interests include: working with diverse students, adopting an anti-oppressive approach to counselling, enhancing people's relationships, identity development and recognizing the value of incorporating the spiritual into mental and emotional healing.
 Natasha looks forward to meeting you, and supporting your academic and personal goals through promoting healing and strength resiliency.

 FOR MORE INFORMATION